ubports/ubuntu-touch-sounds/README.md

 Files must be in Vorbis encoding with the extension `.ogg`.
 Also add the license of the file to [debian/copyright](debian/copyright) (please keep the file in alphabetical order by file name/path).
 Files must be licensed under the Creative Commons-Attribution-ShareAlike 3.0 (CC-BY-SA 3.0) license.
 A newer version of the CC-BY-SA license may be used.
 A more permissive license than CC-BY-SA 3.0 may be used.
 A less permissive license may not be used.

 If you need all the details, the files in this repository are all 44100 Hz sample rate Vorbis files.
-They have a variable but nominal 499.821000kb/s bitrate, except for [Alarm clock.ogg](share/sounds/ubports/ringtones/Alarm clock.ogg) and [Alarm synth.ogg](share/sounds/ubports/ringtones/Alarm synth.ogg), which are variable but nominal 256kb/s.
+They have a variable but nominal 499.821000kb/s bitrate, except for `Alarm clock.ogg` and `Alarm synth.ogg`, which are variable but nominal 256kb/s.

 ## Removing sounds